-- >> what health services are covered?
+- What health services are covered?

-- >> are existing conditions included?
+- Are existing conditions included?

-- >> is there an annual limit on therapies?
+- Is there an annual limit on therapies?

-- >> what is the excess (the amount you have to pay)?
+- What is the excess (the amount you have to pay when you access the services)?

-- " will there be additional costs at the time of the health service?
+- Will there be additional costs at the time of the health service?